What is Depreciation?

-This is a two-step process, unlike straight line method.
+This is a two-step process, unlike the straight-line method.
 Here, equal expense rates are assigned to each unit produced.
 This assignment makes the method very useful in assembly for production lines.
-Hence, the calculation is based on output capability of the asset rather than the number of years.
+Hence, the calculation is based on the output capability of the asset rather than the number of years.

 The steps are:

 Per unit Depreciation = (Asset cost – Residual value) / Useful life in units of production